lancopku/meProp/README.md

 python3.5 meprop (PyTorch).py
 ```
 ## Cite
-To use this code, please cite the following paper:
+To use the codes or compiled executables, please cite the following paper:

 Xu Sun, Xuancheng Ren, Shuming Ma, Houfeng Wang.
 meProp: Sparsified Back Propagation for Accelerated Deep Learning with Reduced Overfitting.
 In proceedings of ICML 2017.